-One bite of these scrumptious almond flour shortbread cookies lets you know that delight does come on a plate!
-Many low carb recipes just taste like healthy snacks but not these little bundles of joy!
-These sweet crunchy little cookies give you something to smile about!
+One bite of these scrumptious keto shortbread cookies lets you know that delight DOES come on a plate!

-First of all, I love that it actually tastes like cookies, and NOT a low carb alternative!!
+First of all, I love that these actually taste like cookies, and NOT a low carb desserts alternative!!
 There’s just something about that sweet little bite of satisfaction that’s hard to resist (call me weak).

 - No shame involved

 - Cookie-cutter optional

 These easy keto shortbread cookies come together in a snap!
 Here are some questions readers have had in the past:

 ?Can I swap almond flour for other flours?

 Unfortunately no. Almond flour recipes (any gluten-free/keto flour alternatives for that matter) have unique baking characteristics and can’t be swapped.